Vinod-muleva/apnacollege-demo./README.md

 # apnacollege-demo.
 This is My Github Repository
-Author is Vinod N Mulevaa
+Author is Vinod N Muleva

 From IT Domain Learning & Exploring LINUX and DevOps.